bart6114/scheduleR/README.md

 ## Changes

+### v0.0.8

+- The filenames of Rmarkdown reports are renamed back to the original filename (instead of the randomly generated upload filename)

 ### v0.0.7

 - Added a "notificationMailAddresses" variable to user.config.json, email addresses specified here will be added to the recipients of all notification mails